Sue Galloway: Career

 In 2002, Galloway enrolled in the Upright Citizens Brigade Theatre in New York City as a sketch comedy student.
-While there, fellow UCB comedian, Anthony Atamanuik, submitted Galloway's name to NBC producers looking to hire a female extra for the upcoming television series 30 Rock.
+While there, fellow UCB comedian Anthony Atamanuik submitted Galloway's name to NBC producers looking to hire a female extra for the upcoming television series 30 Rock.
 She was originally hired to play "Girl Writer": a staff writer with no lines and occasional reaction shots.
-By season three, Galloway's role was developed into a scene-stealing, "French-Dutch" character named Sue LaRoche-Van der Hout.
+By season three, Galloway's role was developed into a French-Dutch character named Sue LaRoche-Van der Hout.

 Galloway has performed in live theater, television commercials, and film.
 She created and performed in a one-woman show called POSE Magazine and has produced and starred in various web series and shorts with fellow actress and comedian Pam Murphy.
 Galloway was a freelance writer for Weekend Update on Saturday Night Live.

 Galloway currently performs weekly with the UCB improvisational sketch comedy group The Law Firm.
 "This is what I was born to do," said Galloway.